 The park is easily explored in a standard hire car, and the area around the central Lake Mankwe – “the place of resting leopards” – is a good place to head for lunchtime picnics.
 There are also a number of under-frequented walk-in hides from which to appreciate small flocks of beautiful Amethyst Starlings swooping over the water.

 Pilanesberg Game Reserve is a two to three hour drive from Johannesberg.
-There are four entrance gates to the reserve, the most common being Bakubung to the south and Manyane to the east.
+There are four entrance gates to the reserve, the busiest being Bakubung to the south and Manyane to the east.
 Pick up one of the excellent maps at the gates.

 Madikwe Game Reserve